Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Once the **Profile** page opens, click on the **Share Recipe** button.
 1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
 1. Favorite this recipe.
-1. Go to the **Profile** page and click the **Share Recipe** button.
+1. Go to the **Profile** page and click on the **Share Recipe** button.
 1. Fill out all the appropriate information, including an avatar, and submit another new recipe.
 1. Favorite this recipe.
 1. Repeat steps 8 - 10, five times.
 1. Delete a recipe from these newly created recipes.
 1. Click on the deleted recipe's name in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** and be sure the missing recipe message flashes.
-1. Removes the recipe from **10 Recently Favorited Recipes** and again on **10 Recently Viewed Recipes**.
+1. Removes the recipe from **10 Recently Favorited Recipes** and again on **10 Recently Viewed Recipes** using the remove icon.
 1. Check to be sure the appropriate recipes were deleted from the **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** lists.

 #### Document Result(s):
-1. An user account was created to fullfill the test's requirments, record:
+1. A user account was created to fullfill the test's requirments, record:
     + The username, email address of the account, and that this is a test account.
 1. Recipe dummy data was created to fullfill the test's requirments, record:
-    + The names of all of the recipes created, the username of the account used to create the recipes, which recipes were deleted by the tester, and that these are all dummy data.
+    + The testname, the names of all of the recipes created, the username of the account used to create the recipes, which recipes were deleted by the tester, and that these are all dummy data.
-1. If the remove recipe button in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** does not function properly, record:
+1. If the remove recipe icon in **10 Recently Favorited Recipes** or **10 Recently Viewed Recipes** does not function properly, record:
-    + The recipe name, the account username, screen resolution, browser/device, and a brief description of the problem.
+    + The test name, recipe name, the account username, screen resolution, browser/device, and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record: